kangfarih/kangfarih.github.io/content/posts/encrypted-audio-player/index.md

 ### Role
 There are Back End and Front End who working for this project.
-As a **Front-End** programmer I have responsiblity to implementing, maintening all of Apps Feature for Mobile and Admin Apps.
+As a **Front-End** programmer I have responsiblity to implementing, maintain all of Apps Feature for Mobile and Admin Apps.

 ### Footage
 Video footage